rcherny/Front-End-Architecture-Checklist/BaseFrontEndArch.md

 # Baseline Front End Architecture Checklist

-General high level overview of front end technology considerations while building a Web site or Web application.

   Note this is somewhat out of date.
-    Updates coming soon ...
+  Updates coming soon ... a certain work in progress.

 ## General

+General high level overview of front end technology considerations while building a Web site or Web application.

+### Getting Started
  * Type of site
+    * Marketing
+    * Content
+    * Content Management
+    * Application / Content mix
+    * Single page app
+    * Offline
+    * Mobile, etc.
+ * Size of site
+ * Target audience
+    * Technology assumptions
+    * Browsers
+    * JavaScript
+    * Accessibility, etc.
- * Technology overview
+ * Technology platform(s)
  * Timeframe
+ * Development / PM methodology
+    * Initial estimates
+    * Staffing expectations
+ * Be prepared with site framework, build tools, etc. (more below)
+    * Time required for initial set up is often overlooked
+ * Expected Deliverables and Tasks
+    * Build kits
+    * Working site
+    * Integration Consulting
+    * Actual Integration

-### Backend-View Technology
+### Backend: View Rendering Technology
- * How is the front end rendered?
+ * How is the front end to be rendered with this technology?
+ * Who does the integration with the back end?
  * Are there pre-built widgets at work? (see JS below)
     * CMS?
+    * Portal?
-Portal?
-Community software?
+    * Community software?
+    * Sharepoint?
  * Will any of the views be rendered on the front end?
  * Will there be control over the markup?
+ * Have this technology been worked on before?
+ * Is prototyping of design integration required?

 ### Legacy Code
- * Is integration necessary?
+ * Is integration with legacy code bases necessary?
+ * Will any code being created have to be "portable" or "shared"?

-### Integration Points
+### Key Integration Points
  * Servers
  * Domains (multiple domains ultimately)
  * Third Parties
  * Social
  * Widgets

-### Post Dev Integration
- * Is our code to be integrated or used by third parties?
+ * Other Applications
- * Coding Guidelines (?)
+ * Coding Guidelines

-### i18n Requirements
+### Translation / Localization / i18n Requirements

+    (Should probably move this section)

  * Does the site need to be in multiple languages?
  * What is the plan for how that content will be maintained?

-### High Level Location of FE Code
- * JS
- * CSS
- * img
+ * Consider localization impact on CSS/JS

 ### Browser Specs
  * Degradation Style